 You found some free pallets, and have the perfect idea in mind.
 What next?
 You try to separate the pallets, but break more boards than you save.
-Here's where this handy tips page will come in handy.
-We'll share 8 Ways to Dismantle a Wooden Pallet, and include videos!
+Here’s where this handy tips page will come in handy.
+We’ll share eight ways to learn how to disassemble a wooden pallet, including DIY videos & tips!

-The first task to perform when you start a new project (after finding a pallet), is to then Dismantle a Wooden Pallet.
-But you need to know how to do it to prevent splitting and breaking the pallet deck boards.
-We'll show you eight different methods to break down those pesky pallets - and we address different pallet types and tools you have handy.
+The first task to perform when you start a new project (after finding a pallet), is to then disassemble a wooden pallet.
+But you need to know how to do it to prevent splitting and breaking the pallet deck boards and keep nice wood planks.
+We’ll show you eight different methods to break down those pesky pallets – and we address different pallet types and tools you have handy.

 How to Dismantle a Wooden Pallet – Method 1 – The “No Tools” Way: